initdc/rootfs/README.md

-# Rootfs
+# RootFS

-> Rootfs build workflow powered by ruby
+> RootFS build workflow powered by ruby

 Build workflow for rootfs images, Ubuntu openSUSE and more